-First launched in 2016, SEDTalks! is an educational and skills-building series for graduate students in McGill's Faculty of Engineering.
+SEDTalks! is an educational and skills-building training and workshop series for graduate students in McGill's Faculty of Engineering.

-SEDTalks! provides support to graduate students working in sustainability so that they may develop professional skills in public-speaking, communicating sustainability science and engineering to a wider audience, expanding their academic and industrial networks, and working with researchers to further advance sustainable engineering and design in one of these three areas:
+SEDTalks! provides support to graduate students at all skill levels working on sustainability-related research so that they may develop valuable professional skills in public-speaking, communicating sustainability science and engineering to a wider audience, expanding their academic and industrial networks, and working with researchers to further advance sustainable engineering and design in one of these three areas:

 - Sustainable Industrial Processes & Manufacturing